B90-gruene-KVTrier/green-signals/README.md

 ## Development Environment

 * The project is developed on a Raspberry Pi 400, any Raspberry Pi model (except Pico) is fine
+* Raspberry Pi 1 and Zero models may partially work (limitatons with video playback)
-* The project is intended to run on Raspbian Linux
+* The project is intended to run on "Raspberry Pi OS" (based on Debian Buster)
 * *support for other platforms is possible, but not tested*

 ## TODOs